An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

-First found in county Westmeath, where at one time the area which is now Ballyloughnoe was once called "McGawley's Country."
+First found in county Westmeath (Irish: An Iarmhí) in the Irish Midlands, province of Leinster, where at one time the area which is now Ballyloughnoe was once called "McGawley's Country."
 There is another sept named Mac Amhlaoibh in Gaelic which were a branch of the MacGuires and mainly found in County Fermanagh.
 This branch gave their name to Clanawley.

 This web page shows only a small excerpt of our McCalla research.
 Another 221 words(16 lines of text) covering the years 1787 and 1841 are included under the topic Early McCalla History in all our PDF Extended History products.